 So how could you use data better in your business?
 The reality is most businesses lack any semblance of a data commercialisation framework.
 Everyone knows data is an asset, but very few truly commercialise it.
-And as my Haigh’s story shows, it doesn’t need to be complicated.
+And as my Haigh’s story shows, it doesn’t need to be complicated, or expensive.
 By simply using the right data – which you already have – you can start realising new revenue and higher profit.

 Better input always leads to greater outcomes